cvmfs/doc-cvmfs/cpt-configure.rst

 Alien Cache
 ~~~~~~~~~~~

-An “alien cache” provides the possibility to use a data cache outside
+An "alien cache" provides the possibility to use a data cache outside
 the control of CernVM-FS.
 This can be necessary, for instance, in HPC
 environments where local disk space is not available or scarce but
 powerful cluster file systems are available.
 The alien cache directory